-“But we’ve had some good times together,” Putin adds, with a mischievous look in his eye.
+“We’ve had some good times together,” Putin adds, with a mischievous look in his eye.
 “Why Stepan, do you remember that casino in Minsk?”

 Stepan roars and, with one swing of his paw, upends the dining table.
-The tea service flies across the room and shatters against the far wall.
+The tea service flies across the room and shatters against the wall.